glensc/system-cache-prune/README.md

 This tool is intended to cleanup various caches on machine where free disk availability is regularly critical.

+I got tried of remembering which command does the cleanup, is it
+- `yarn cache-clear`, `yarn clear-cache`, `yarn clear cache`?
+- `composer clean cache`?

+so I wrote this script and polished it.

 ## Usage

 ```